 Kamakura

-This Kamakura city is located about one hour by train from the center of Tokyo and there are many old temples and shrines established around 12th century.
-At the same time, you can find an interesting street with many attractive shops.
+City of Kamakura is located about one hour by train from center of Tokyo and there are many old temples and shrines established around 12th century.